 Any student against whom an allegation of misconduct has been made may access independent support and guidance from SU Advice.
-Advisers can provide information on the conduct process and may, when requested, accompany a student at any point in the proceedings, such as to an initial investigatory meeting or a Conduct Committee.
-In cases of financial difficulty, you can contact SU Advice for support.
+Advisers can provide information on the disciplinary process and may, when requested, accompany a student at any point in the proceedings, such as to an initial investigatory meeting or a Conduct Committee.
+In cases where a disciplinary fine is imposed and financial difficulties exist, SU Advice can assist the student negotiate an affordable payment plan with the University in order that the fine may be paid within a realistic time frame.